 We welcome food donations from many sources: commercial businesses, farmers and private individuals.
 Every contribution is valuable and no donation is too small.
 To learn what kind of donations we accept, see our FAQ.

 Food Bank and Food Shelf: What's the difference?

-Receives food from food banks like Second Harvest Heartland to distribute directly to their clients in need.
+A food shelf receives food from food banks (like Second Harvest Heartland) to distribute directly to their clients in need.